mcvickerlab/GLiMMIRS/src/experimental/README.md

 Note: The file paths may need to be adjusted.

 ### Step 2: Compute Cell Cycle Scores
+The script for computing the cell cycle scores can be found in this folder at ```features/compute_cell_cycle_scores.R```.
+The conda environment used to run the code can be found in this folder at ```envs/cell_cycle.yaml```.

 The cell cycle scores included in the GLiMMIRS model were computing using the CellCycleScoring() function in Seurat.
+The script first reads in the expression matrix from Gasperini et al, along with the corresponding cell barcodes and gene names.
+For compatibility with Seurat, the script then converts Ensembl gene IDs to HGNC gene IDs using the biomaRt R package.
+The script then computes the cell cycle scores for the cells in the expression matrix, closely following the [cell cycle scoring vignette](https://satijalab.org/seurat/articles/cell_cycle_vignette.html) from Seurat.